Nadi

-Nadi (/fj/ nan-DEE, नदी) is the third-largest city in Fiji, after Suva and Lautoka.
+Nadi (/fj/ nan-DEE, नंदी) is the third-largest city in Fiji, after Suva and Lautoka.
 It is located on the western side of the main island of Viti Levu, and had a population of 59,707 at the most recent census, in 2017.
 Nadi is multiracial with many of its inhabitants Asians, Indian or Indigenous Fijians, along with a large transient population of foreign tourists.
 Along with sugar cane production, tourism is a mainstay of the local economy.

 The Nadi region has Fiji's highest concentration of hotels and motels.
 With its large Indo-Fijian population, Nadi is a centre for Hinduism in Fiji.
-It has the largest Hindu temple in the Southern hemisphere, a site for pilgrims called Sri Siva Subramaniya temple.
+It has the largest Hindu temple in the Southern hemisphere, a site for pilgrims called Sri Siva Subramaniya Temple.